streamsoftdev/audiomods/README.md

 Introduce a delay to the signal.

+## Audio Out

+Play audio on the system's audio device.

+## Channel Combine

+Combine multiple single-channel inputs into a single multi-channel output.
+For example, to combine a left channel and a right channel into a stero audio signal.

+## Channel Split

+Select channels to output from a multi-channel input.

+## Linear

+Linearly combine multiple inputs to a single output.

+## Mix Down

+Mix all channels to a single channel.

+## Multiply

+Multiply two inputs together.

+## Normalize

+Normalize the input using a running maximum.

 ## MIDI Support

 Not a module itself, but provides support functionality for using one-shot sound samples in a MIDI module, as well as other music related definitions.